Floozutter/xedotracker/README.md

 # Xedotracker
-Xeotracker is a xenharmonic chiptune tracker that runs in the terminal.
+Xedotracker is a xenharmonic chiptune tracker that runs in the terminal.